ramackersjp/Screenshot/README.md

 ## Image save location:
 The place where you can find your screenshot.
 ```
 images are saved at the src map.
+Or select your own location.
 ```